tarowatanabe/trance/README.rst

 	  --debug

 Here, We use ``--input`` option to specify training data and use ``--test`` for development data.
-The ``--output`` will output a model, by default Mode5, with the best evalb score under the development data.
-The parameter estimation is performed by AdaDec with max-violation considering expected mistakes (margin-all=true) with hyperparameters of eta=1e-2, gamma=0.9, epsilon=1, lambda=1e-5.
-The maximum number of iterations is set to 100 with mini-batch size of 4.
-In each iteration, we select the best model with respect to L1 norm (``--mix-select``) and performs averaging for model output (``--averaging``).
-For details, see ...
+The ``--output`` will output a model with the best evalb score under the development data.
+By default, we will train Model5, but you can use different models by ``--model[1-5]`` options.
+The grammar file is learned by ``trance_grammar`` and if you specified ``--signature`` option, you have to use the same one. ``--unary`` option should be the same as the maximum unary size output by the ``trance_grammar`` with ``--debug`` option.

+By default, we use the hidden size of 64 and embedding size of 64.
 You can precompute word embedding by word2vec or rnnlm, then use it as initial parameters for word representation by ``--word-embedding [embedding file]`` option.
 The format is as follows:
 ::
    word1 param1 param2 ... param[embedding size]
    word2 param1 param2 ... param[embedding size]
    word3 param1 param2 ... param[embedding size]

+The parameter estimation is performed by AdaDec with max-violation considering expected mistakes (margin-all=true) with hyperparameters of eta=1e-2, gamma=0.9, epsilon=1, lambda=1e-5.
+The maximum number of iterations is set to 100 with mini-batch size of 4.
+In each iteration, we select the best model with respect to L1 norm (``--mix-select``) and performs averaging for model output (``--averaging``).
+For details, see ...